RIAEvangelist/node-parrot-drone/projects/common.md

  Availability is linked to GPS fix, magnetometer calibration, sensor states...

 Triggered : on change.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` AvailabilityStateChanged ` event from the drone :

 ```javascript